 Go back to list of delay types

-A simple but high-quality pedal that seeks to emulate the venerable Maestro Echoplex from the ’60s, one of the first tape echos.
-Tiny “Age” control makes the repeats increasingly degraded.
-It’s the only pedal in this list with remote Tap Tempo functionality.
+A simple but quality pedal that succeeds in emulating the venerable Maestro Echoplex from the ’60s, one of the first tape echos.
+The tiny “Age” control makes the repeats increasingly degraded.
+It’s the only pedal in this list with remote Tap Tempo functionality and stereo functionality.
+Loved by many, this is one of the best-sounding delay pedals on the market.

 3. Mad Professor Deep Blue Delay

-A high end, three-knob tape echo with about the same bandwidth as the classic tape echo unit.
-The three knobs control Delay Time, Delay Level and Repeats.
-The “Dual” version is not hand made but offers two echo circuits, Tap Tempo and Tone controls.
-It costs about the same.
-There’s a PCB and a hand-wired version of it
+A high-end, three-knob digital tape echo with about the same bandwidth as the classic tape echo unit.
+The three knobs control Delay Time, Delay Level, and Repeats.
+There’s also a very pricey hand-wired version of it and a “Dual” version that is not handmade but offers two echo circuits, Tap Tempo, and Tone controls, and costs about the same.

 Go back to list of delay types